-The parent company only financial statements of the Company for the years ended December 31, 2020 and 2019 were authorized for issue by the Board of Directors on March 10, 2021.
+The consolidated financial statements of the Company and its subsidiaries ("the Group") for the years ended December 31, 2020 and 2019 were authorized for issue by the Board of Directors on March 10, 2021.

 3. NEWLY ISSUED OR REVISED STANDARDS AND INTERPRETATIONS